h334w620/Robo_Opp/README.md

 ### Hardware Control
 #### Prerequistes

-Before any further actions could be take, the download the latest version of PlatformIO and mount the project into PlatformIO or in CLI, go to the project Arduino_uno directory.
+Before any further actions could be taken, download the latest version of PlatformIO and mount the project in VScode or, using CLI, go to the project Arduino_uno directory.

 Since it is necessary to be able to communicate using serial, make sure the correct USB to Serial drivers are installed on the Orange PI 5.